-(vi) a member of the Hong Kong Police Force, the Immigration Service, the Customs and Excise Service or the Fire Services Department, including a person holding any post specified in the Seventh Schedule to the Fire Services Ordinance (Cap 95) - be excluded from jury service to avoid a perception of bias.
-As regards "a member of the Fire Services Department, including a person holding any post specified in the Seventh Schedule to the Fire Services Ordinance", we consider that their services are indispensable to the community and their exemption from jury service should therefore not be changed.

-Members of the Hong Kong Police Force, the Immigration Service, and the Customs and Excise Service are generally perceived as part of the prosecution process.
-It is the Sub-committee's view that these persons should
+- (vi) a member of the Hong Kong Police Force, the Immigration Service, the Customs and Excise Service or the Fire Services Department, including a person holding any post specified in the Seventh Schedule to the Fire Services Ordinance (Cap 95): - (vii) an officer of the Correctional Services Department" - 5.107 Members of the Hong Kong Police Force, the Immigration Service, and the Customs and Excise Service are generally perceived as part of the prosecution process, while officers of the Correctional Services Department are closely related with the enforcement of the criminal law.28 We took the view in our consultation paper that these persons should be excluded from jury service to avoid a perception of bias.
+As regards "a member of the Fire Services Department, including a person holding any post specified in the Seventh Schedule to the Fire Services Ordinance", we considered that their services were indispensable to the community and their existing exemption from jury service should therefore not be changed.29 - 5.108 We received strong support for this recommendation and maintain our view that members of the Hong Kong Police Force, the Immigration Service, the Fire Services Department and the Customs and Excise Service and officers of the Correctional Services Department should be exempt from jury service.